RedInJapanese/120fincinematic/README.md

-# 120fincinematic
+# sceneflowproto

-final cinmeatic scene for cmpm120 final project
+Code for the opening cinmatic section of our CMPM120 final

+Credit for scenes 'Title' to 'Level13' go to Brayden Smith